FreelancerCommunity/freelancer-proof-of-concept-thn-scripts/README.md

 * li_01_cityscape_ambi_day_01.thn - It only rains on Manhattan after 14:25 (The game uses your system time.)
 To see this in action, simply adjust the time values, then reload the script across your chosen time by returning to a menu or undocking and re-docking.
 * li_01_cityscape_ambi_day_01.thn - This script also shows how it is possible to output variables from a thn script into a .txt file, as well as input them.
 Both files, test_input.txt and test_output.txt can be found in the EXE folder.
+* intro_shiptemplates - This script is a library of ships as entities with their turrets, equipment and engine effects attached to the correct hardpoint.
+Please feel free to copy and paste segments to speed up your scene creation as per the instructions at the top of the script.

 ## INSTALLATION